phpearth/PHP.earth/index.md

         <h5 style="color:red"><i class="fa fa-circle-thin"></i> Your topic has to be web development-centric</h5>
         <p>
             You are, or will be, a member of a PHP group that allows the discussion of web development topics, this includes topics about PHP, embeddable, client-related or service-extending languages (including NodeJS, JavaScript, CSS), XML, XSLT, YAML and others.
 You should keep in mind that our group is generally a PHP group.
-A good mix is what we would see and what we would allow, otherwise 14 days long periods of NodeJS-discussions are not part our goals.
+A good mix is what we would see and what we would allow, otherwise 14 days long periods of NodeJS-discussions are not part of our goals.
 This rule may be improved and reduced to a lower set of languages in the future, depending on how the group acts.
         </p>
     </div>
 </div>